-During this annual service, some of the National Guard will be sent to work on major assignments within their state.
+During their annual service, some of the National Guard will be sent to work on major assignments within their state.

-There are around 450,000 of these part-time citizen-servicemen working with the National Guard.
+Around 450,000 part-time citizen-servicemen are working with the National Guard.
 They are split into 54 organizations between the Army National Guard and the Air National Guard.

-There is one per state, one that works in Washington D.C, and three that cover the territories of Puerto Rico, Guam, and the Virgin Islands.
-These groups are just as important for looking after the people in these United States-owned territories as they are on the mainland.
+There is one organization for each of the 50 states, one that works in Washington D.C, and three that cover the territories of Puerto Rico, Guam, and the Virgin Islands.
+These groups focus on looking after the people in these United States-owned territories as much as they are on the mainland.

 - Domestic law enforcement measures.